Sony A99 vs RX100 III

 - Better sound control: Has a headphone port that enables audio monitoring while recording.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2359k vs 1440k dots).

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

-- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (500 versus 320) on a single battery charge.